Skip to content

 The [common_types.json] schema defines reusable primitives used throughout the protocol.

-childrenProperty: Defines how containers hold children.
-It supports: -
+• ChildList: Defines how containers hold children.
+It supports:

 The [server_to_client.json] schema is the top-level entry point.
 Every line streamed by the server must validate against this schema.
 It handles the message dispatching.

-The [standard_catalog_definition.json] schema contains the definitions for all specific UI components (e.g., Text, Button, Row).
+The [standard_catalog.json] schema contains the definitions for all specific UI components (e.g., Text, Button, Row) and functions (e.g., required, email).
 By separating this from the envelope, developers can easily swap in custom catalogs (e.g., material_catalog.json or cupertino_catalog.json) without rewriting the core protocol parser.

 Custom catalogs can be used to define additional UI components or modify the behavior of existing components.
 To use a custom catalog, simply include it in the prompt in place of the standard catalog.
 It should have the same form as the standard catalog, and use common elements in the [common_types.json] schema.

-The envelope defines four primary message types, and every message streamed by the server must be a JSON object containing exactly one of the following keys: createSurface, updateComponents, updateDataModel, or deleteSurface.
+The envelope defines five primary message types, and every message streamed by the server must be a JSON object containing exactly one of the following keys: createSurface, updateComponents, updateDataModel, deleteSurface or watchDataModel.
 The key indicates the type of message, and these are the messages that make up each message in the protocol stream.

 This message signals the client to create a new surface and begin rendering it.
 This message MUST be sent before the first updateComponents message that references this surfaceId.
 One of the components in one of the components lists MUST have an id of root to serve as the root of the component tree.